AyDeveloper/Buidlpay/README.md

 # Important Note
 a.
 The smart contract handles the following functionality: Register project, Vote Project, RewardBuilder e.t.c.
-The sorce code for the smart contract lies in the asset folder of this repo.
+The source code for the smart contract lies in the asset folder of this repo.

 b.
 The front end enable users list projects and interact with the already deployed smart contract